tnbar/tednet/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-tednet - A Toolkit for Tensor Decomposition Networks
+TedNet: A Pytorch Toolkit for Tensor Decomposition Networks
 =============================================================

 ``tednet`` is a toolkit for tensor decomposition networks.
 Tensor decomposition networks are neural networks whose layers are decomposed by tensor decomposition, including CANDECOMP/PARAFAC, Tucker2, Tensor Train, Tensor Ring and so on.
 For a convenience to do research on it, ``tednet`` provides excellent tools to deal with tensorial networks.